 Main Article Content

 Validity is one of the psychometric properties of the achievement tests.
-To determine the validity one of the examination is Item Bias Studies, which are based on Differential Item Functioning (DIF) analyses and field experts’ opinion.
+To determine the validity, one of the examinations is item bias studies, which are based on Differential Item Functioning (DIF) analyses and field experts’ opinion.
 In this study, field experts were asked to estimate the DIF levels of the items to compare the estimations obtained from different statistical techniques.
-Firstly, the experts were asked to examine the questions and make the DIF level estimations according to the gender variable for the DIF estimation, the agreement of the experts was examined.
-Secondly, DIF levels were calculated by using the logistic regression and Mantel-Haenszel test.
-Thirdly, the experts’ estimations and the statistical analyses results were compared.
-As a conclusion, it was observed that the experts and the statistical techniques were in agreement among themselves and they were partially different from each other for the Sciences and equal for the Social Sciences tests.
+Firstly, the experts were asked to examine the questions and make the DIF level estimations according to the gender variable for the DIF estimation, and the agreement of the experts was examined.
+Secondly, DIF levels were calculated by using logistic regression and the Mantel-Haenszel (MH) statistical method.
+Thirdly, the experts’ estimations and the statistical analysis results were compared.
+As a conclusion, it was observed that the experts and the statistical techniques were in agreement among themselves, and they were partially different from each other for the Sciences test and equal for the Social Sciences test.

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (SeeThe Effect of Open Access).